-If you're feeling ✨seen✨ then you probably want to build your life around travel—and you're ready to learn what it takes to be a digital nomad!
+If you feel seen by these descriptors, you want more than a trip.
+You want to build your life around travel—and you're ready to learn what it takes to be a digital nomad.

 Learning how to travel year-round while working remotely takes a little time, some innovation, and a lot of confidence.
 But if you're ready to make travel a top priority in your life you've come to the right place!
 I've go everything you need to know about becoming a digital nomad with no experience necessary.

 This post may have affiliate links.
 Meaning if you buy something using them, I get a small % for recommending it.
 It won't change the price for you and it's a super easy and nice way to say thanks for the work I did creating this 🙂 Cool?
 Cool.

 Let's start with the basics: a digital nomad is a person who works remotely and travels consistently.

 To be clear, not all remote workers are digital nomads.
 Some work from home—they're content with relaxing in their living rooms instead of an office.
 But us nomads are not work-from-home people.
 We are work-from-anywhere people!

 All they need is a WiFi connection and a latte.
 Some are cool with a week-long vacation in the Virgin Islands—but others need a more long-term solution.